duhl91/WeatherApp/README.md

 # WeatherApp
-This app uses the Open Weather Map One Call API to access the weather forecast for cities across the country.
+This app uses the Open Weather Map One Call API to access the weather forecast for cities across the country, and displays them in a 5-day forecast format when a city is entered by the user.

 ## Technologies
 * HTML